-FIS, which provides banking services to almost 300 million checking accounts, will handle the relationship with lenders, while NYDIG will control the custody of Bitcoin and the commercial execution.
+FIS, which provides banking services to almost 300 million checking accounts, will handle the relationship with lenders.
+NYDIG will control the custody of Bitcoin and the commercial execution.

 The agreement also considers using the digital banking platform FIS Digital One™ Mobile to allow banks to provide Bitcoin services “through a seamless and easy-to-use digital experience,” allowing banks to “generate revenue from fees.
 And attract and retain customers“.

-For NYDIG president Yan Zhao, this new partnership is the consequence of banks increasingly observing how their customers send money to exchanges such as Coinbase and Kraken.
+For NYDIG president Yan Zhao, this new partnership results from banks increasingly observing how their customers send money to exchanges such as Coinbase and Kraken.
 Zhao indicated that all people with a bank account would acquire Bitcoin, even with one US dollar.
-"We think that is huge for the economic empowerment" of people.
+“We think that is huge for the economic empowerment” of people.

 This new step by small banks could pressure financial giants such as Goldman Sachs or Morgan Stanley.
-Big banks offer cryptocurrency custody services only to wealthy clients, to turn their attention to retailers, said Rob Lee, director of digital banking at FIS.
-Lee noted that the demand for Bitcoin as a store of value is on the rise.
-In this sense, they want to "allow financial institutions to respond to growing market demand and better serve their customers."
+Big banks offer cryptocurrency custody services only to wealthy clients to turn their attention to retailers, said Rob Lee, director of digital banking at FIS.
+Lee noted that the demand for Bitcoin as a value store is rising.
+They want to “allow financial institutions to respond to growing market demand and better serve their customers.“

 NYDIG also wants a Bitcoin ETF